mtgjson/mtgjson-website/docs/data-models/card-atomic/index.md

 - **Parent file:** [AtomicCards](/downloads/all-files/#atomiccards), [LegacyAtomic](/downloads/all-files/#legacyatomic), [ModernAtomic](/downloads/all-files/#modernatomic), [PauperAtomic](/downloads/all-files/#pauperatomic), [PioneerAtomic](/downloads/all-files/#pioneeratomic), [StandardAtomic](/downloads/all-files/#standardatomic), [VintageAtomic](/downloads/all-files/#vintageatomic)
 - **Parent property:** `data`

-::: tip Accessing the data
+::: info Accessing the data

 When using any `*Atomic.json` file, the Card (Atomic) Data Model is accessed through a single index array where its parent property is card name property.
 Here is a reduced payload of the model as an example: